Affinity Mentoring Programs

 The Law School is pleased to facilitate mentoring relationships between 1Ls and alumni by pairing first year students with alumni mentors in the Chicago area.
 These mentoring programs are intended to provide students with the tools to guide their success in the legal profession and to better connect them with the Chicago legal community.

 Please see below for more details for each affinity program.
-Recruitment for the 2018-19 programs will begin in early fall 2018.
+Recruitment for the 2019-20 programs will begin in early fall 2019.
+Please send in your application to be a mentee at the relevant link below by Wednesday, October 30 at 5:00 p.m.
 Watch for emails with more information.

 - APALSA Mentoring Program